TusharAswal/React-Questions/README.md

 | **Example: Object** | Not applicable.                             | `const clone = { ...original };`            |

 ### Primitive Types: Pass-by-Value
+When you pass a primitive type (e.g., string, number, boolean, etc.) to a function, JavaScript passes a copy of the value.
+Changes made to the parameter inside the function do not affect the original variable.
 ```javascript
 let x = 10;
 function modifyValue(y) {